Webhooks

 - data.external_id

-Your application's user identifier for this patient that was passed through the Consent SDK.
+Your application's user identifier for this patient, if one was passed through the Consent SDK.
+This field is optional and is omitted from the payload when no external_id was supplied at session creation.

 Handling sync_completed